- Climate Change and the Ocean

 - Long-term Disaster Recovery Working Group is helping protect communities against climate change effects.

 - DOI is identifying resources vulnerable to climate change and implementing adaptive actions for 50 percent of the country.

 NOAA’s climate.gov is a source of timely and authoritative scientific data and information about climate.
 NOAA’s climate.gov seeks to promote public understanding of climate science and climate-related events, to make their data products and services easy to access and use, to provide climate-related support to the private sector and the Nation’s economy, and to serve people making climate-related decisions with tools and resources that help them answer specific questions.

 U.S. Global Change Research Program (USGCRP)

-President Obama and Vice President Biden have developed a comprehensive plan to invest in alternative and renewable energy, end our addiction to foreign oil, address the global climate crisis and create millions of new jobs.
-The goals of the Obama/Biden comprehensive New Energy for America plan are to:
+The Obama Administration had developed a comprehensive plan to invest in alternative and renewable energy, end our addiction to foreign oil, address the global climate crisis and create millions of new jobs.
+The goals of the Obama/Biden comprehensive New Energy for America plan were to:

 - Help create five million new jobs by strategically investing $150 billion over the next 10 years to catalyze private efforts to build a clean energy future.

 - Within 10 years, save more oil than we currently import from the Middle East and Venezuela combined.

 - Put one million plug-in hybrid cars – cars that can get up to 150 miles per gallon — on the road by 2015.